Chunk, Align, Select: A Simple Long-sequence Processing Method for Transformers: Experiments

 \subsection{Implementation Details}

-Our implementation is based on \textit{PyTorch} \cite{10.5555/3454287.3455008} and \textit{Transformers} \cite{wolf-etal-2020-transformers} libraries.
+Our implementation is based on \textit{PyTorch} \citep{NEURIPS2019_bdbca288} and \textit{Transformers} \citep{wolf-etal-2020-transformers} libraries.
 We train our model by using 8 NVIDIA V100 32G GPUs.

-For a fair comparison, we uniformly use the full-attention PLM BART$_\text{base}$\footnote{The checkpoint of BART is ``facebook/bart-base'' containing around 139 M parameters, whose maximum encoding length is 1024.} with 6 layers each for the encoder and decoder as our backbone on the six public datasets above.
-In detail, the hidden size of each layer is 768, which is converted into 12 attention heads with a hidden unit size of 64 for multi-head attention.
-Built on the BART$_\text{base}$, our framework introduces an additional parameterized selector to filter out more task-specific token representations.
-The selector follows the actor-critic style \cite{NIPS1999_6449f44a} and contains around 8M parameters.
-There are two Adam optimizers with $\beta_{1} = 0.9$, $\beta_{2} = 0.999$ for BART$_\text{base}$ and selector respectively.

-Additionally, we use a chunk size of 512 (considering the start token and end token) in all experiments.
-To maintain chunk-wise alignment, we pad the origin long sequence to ensure that all chunks have the same size.
-During the forward propagation, the embedding layer embeds position representations for each chunk independently.\footnote{Considering the context of each chunk is different, although our design may lead to repeated position representation, we argue that after the encoding stage, the combination of the same token and position information would still produce various representations \cite{kazemnejad2023impact}}

-During training, we set the maximum input length to 16384 if not stated otherwise.
-For efficient training, we update the parameters of the original backbone and selector alternatively.
-The reward estimation of each action is computed based on decoder cross-attention and the training objective of the generative model.
+During the training phase, the maximum input lengths for BART$_\text{large}$ and BART$_\text{base}$ are set to 8192 and 16384, respectively, unless otherwise specified.
+To ensure efficient training, we update the parameters of the original backbone and the selector alternately.
+The reward estimation for each action is computed based on decoder cross-attention and the output feedback of the generative model.
 This estimation process is detached from the computation graph and does not participate in backpropagation.

 At the inference stage, compared to the original generation process, our framework only adds a chunk-wise selection procedure between the encoder and the decoder, which takes very little time.
-At the decoding stage, the target sequence is generated with beam search in an auto-regressive manner \cite{wiseman-rush-2016-sequence}.
+At the decoding stage, the target sequence is generated with beam search in an auto-regressive manner~\citep{wiseman-rush-2016-sequence}.